ibm-cloud-docs/cephaas/gpu-setup.md

 - **Node Feature Discovery (NFD) Operator**
 - **NVIDIA GPU Operator** (or equivalent operators for your GPU hardware)

-FusionaaS does not manage these operators.
+Fusion does not manage these operators.
 You must install them in your cluster by following the Red Hat OpenShift and IBM Cloud documentation.

 For instructions, see [Deploying an app on a GPU machine](/docs/openshift?topic=openshift-deploy_app&interface=ui#gpu_app).